-The Safe+Secure Handbook is the companion to the Safe+Secure Protocol - a top line checklist that film teams can go through together - and with their funders and partners - to make sure that the most important questions have been asked and highlight any further training or preparation needed.
+The Safe+Secure Handbook is the companion to the Safe+Secure Checklist - a top line checklist that film teams can go through together - and with their funders and partners - to make sure that the most important questions have been asked and highlight any further training or preparation needed.

 What Can This Handbook Help Filmmakers Do?

-Look after yourself and your team better
+- Look after yourself, your team and your contributors better

-Tell a story without getting sued for it
+- Tell a story without getting sued for it

-Get better legal help earlier which helps keep legal bills lower overall
+- Get better legal help earlier - which helps keep legal bills lower overall

-Improve your chances of reasonable E&O insurance
+- Improve your chances of reasonable E&O insurance

-Get the training that you need and deserve
+- Get the training that you need and deserve

-Get the additional funding you need to pay for your security needs
+- Get the additional funding you need to pay for your security needs

-Have a wider team of funders and partners around you sharing the risk and looking out for you
+- Have a wider team of funders and partners around you sharing the risk and looking out for you

-Please use them but always consider whether sharing them digitally or physically may compromise your security, or that of your subjects or team, more on that question and others below.
+Please use them but always consider whether sharing them digitally or physically may compromise your security, or that of your subjects or team.
+More on that question and others below.

-..
+...
 And Please Share Your Errors of Ineptitude

 Atul Gawande, a surgeon who pioneered new safety procedures in operating theatres (and wrote the Checklist Manifesto about risk reduction), makes a distinction between errors of ignorance (mistakes we make because we don't know enough), and errors of ineptitude (mistakes we made because we don't make proper use of what we know).